nayms/contracts-v3/README.md

 Convenience targets are provided in the Makefile for running a specific test against a forked network.

-To run a test against a Goerli fork us the following command passing in the test matching expression i.e. `testStartTokenSale`
+To run a test against a Goerli fork use the following command passing in the test matching expression i.e. `testStartTokenSale`

 ```zsh
 make test-goerli MT=testStartTokenSale